Efficient construction of Lie group-equivariant and permutation-invariant spaces: Application to some rotation groups

-while the irreducible representations of $SO(3)$ correspond to Wigner-D matrices for $\ell \in \calL_{SO(3)}:=\N_0$.
-To unify the notation and to emphasize the dependency of the index sets for the irreducible representations on the group $G$, we denote the sets as $\calLG$, particularly for $G=SU(2)$ and $G=SO(3)$, in this section.
-To apply Proposition~\ref{prop:GE_basis} and Theorem~\ref{thm:GEPI_basis}, we need the partial derivatives of the Wigner-D matrices with respect to the Euler angles at the origin, which corresponds to the neutral element of the group (identity denoted by $I$).
+To unify the notation and emphasize the dependency of the index sets for the irreducible representations on the group $G$, we denote the sets as $\calLG$, particularly for $G=SU(2)$ and $G=SO(3)$, in this section.
+To apply Proposition~\ref{prop:GE_basis} and Theorem~\ref{thm:GEPI_basis}, we need the partial derivatives of the Wigner-D matrices with respect to the Euler angles at the origin, which corresponds to the neutral element of the group (identity denoted by~$I$).
 For notational convenience, we define for $\ell\in\calLG$ the set

+Then by~\eqref{eq:rep-deriv}, the derivatives of the representations $D^\ell$ evaluated at the chosen generators are given element-wise by the following Proposition~\ref{prop:deri_alpha_gamma}.

 \begin{proposition}[Derivatives of Wigner-D matrices] Let $\ell\in\calLG$, $\mu,m \in \calM_\ell$, then

 \end{proposition}

 While this proposition is a standard result, we were not able to find a complete reference for a proof of it in the literature.
 Whereas some ideas can be found in~\cite{rose1995elementary}, we provide a proof in Appendix~\ref{app:Wigner-Dmatricesproof} for completeness.